Temple B'nai Israel (Oklahoma City): Early years

-Mid 20th century
+Mid- and late 20th century

 Joseph Levenson served as rabbi for 30 years, from 1946 to 1976.
 Major events during his rabbinate included the congregation's move into its current building (at what was then the edge of Oklahoma City, near NW 50th & Penn) in 1955, as well as a tornado hitting the synagogue in 1970; necessitating significant repairs.
 It was during the rabbinate of Rabbi Levenson that the congregation moved decided towards a Zionist orientation, in contrast to the classical reform's non-Zionist tradition.